sshyran/tvb-recon/README.md

 ## Data structure
 For an automated pipeline run, the patient data is divided in three categories:
 - raw data
-    <br> Usually scans, that are used as input files for the pipeline.
+    <br> Usually scans, that are used as input files for the pipeline (e.g. T1, DWI, CT).
-    <br> e.g. T1, DWI, CT
 - configurations
     <br> This is a folder with configuration files.
 Each configuration file is described in the <b>How to launch</b> section.
     <br> This folder is patient specific.
 These files should be filled in by the user or generated automatically with the <b>run_sequential.py</b> described also in <b>How to launch</b> section.